Bandits return home after months of fueling the fight

+MCCONNELL AIR FORCE BASE, Kan. — Not even a pandemic could stop Team McConnell from refueling the fight and providing tanker support to Air Force missions overseas.

-1st Lt.
-Jared Smithson, 349th Air Refueling Squadron pilot, embraces his family during after returning home from deployment Aug.
-20, 2020, at McConnell Air Force Base, Kansas.
-Smithson and the rest of the 349th ARS deployed to Southwest Asia, where they supported Operation Inherent Resolve, Freedom’s Sentinel, Spartan Shield and the Combined Defense of the Arabian Peninsula.
-(U.S. Air Force photo by Senior Airman Alexi Bosarge)
+The 349th Air Refueling Squadron from McConnell Air Force Base recently returned from Southwest Asia, where they supported Operation Inherent Resolve, Freedom’s Sentinel, Spartan Shield and the Combined Defense of the Arabian Peninsula.

+During the four and a half month deployment, the 349th ARS supported 1,100 combat missions and flew more than 7,000 combat hours.
+By the end of the deployment, the crews supplied more than 38 million pounds of fuel to 16 different airframes.

+In order to accomplish these demanding tasks, teamwork and cohesiveness are critical.
+Lt.
+Col. Daniel Schone, 349th ARS commander, stated that by implementing unit deployments, stress is reduced on the Airmen, allowing them to accomplish the mission.

 |Date Taken: